Submit Article

 What Were the Facts of This Case?

-The parties were married in 2011 and divorced in 2017.
-At the time of divorce, they agreed to share joint custody of their two children, [G] and [K], with the Mother having care and control and the Father having reasonable access.
-The children were Singapore citizens and, at the time of the appeal, were aged 12 and 10.
-The parties and the children remained Singapore citizens throughout the proceedings.
+The appellant, WRU, and the respondent, WRT, were married in 2011 and divorced in 2017.
+They have two children, G and K, who are currently aged 12 and 10 respectively.
+At the time of the divorce, the parties agreed to share joint custody of the children, with the mother having care and control and the father having reasonable access.

 How Did the Court Analyse the Issues?